I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfchildlist/nf-wdfchildlist-wdfchildlistupdateallchilddescriptionsaspresent.md

 <p>The following code example informs the framework that all of the devices that a device list represents are plugged in and available.</p>

-<p>The <b>WdfChildListUpdateAllChildDescriptionsAsPresent</b> method is available in version 1.0 and later versions of KMDF.</p>

-<p>For more information about child lists, see <a href="wdf.dynamic_enumeration">Dynamic Enumeration</a>.</p>

-<p>The following code example informs the framework that all of the devices that a device list represents are plugged in and available.</p>

 ## -requirements
 <table>
 <tr>